ccianos/wazo-js-sdk/README.md

 client.callLogd.listCallLogsFromDate(from, number);
 ```

+### CtidNg

+⚠️ Please note, ctidNg endpoint is obsolete but continue to work with old version.
+Please update your code.
+Please use `calld` instead,

 ### Calld

-Please note, ctidNg endpoint is obsolete but continue to work with old version.
-Please update your code.

 ```js
 client.calld.answerSwitchboardQueuedCall(switchboardUuid, callId);